TheRealBrax/TypeCHub/README.md

 ## Overview

-The TypeCHub is compact to help solve the problem of port limitatations on devices.
-You can do what ever normal typec ports do charging, transferring data, or connecting peripherals.
+The TypeCHub is compact to help solve the problem of port limitations on devices.
+You can do whatever normal typec ports do charging, transferring data, or connecting peripherals.

 ## Design